russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Strategy 4: Purpose alignment

-"Those who have an opportunity to work in organizations that treat them like human beings to be protected rather than a resource to be exploited come home at the end of the day with an intense feeling of fulfillment and gratitude.
-This should be the rule for all of us, not the exception.
-Returning from work feeling inspired, safe, fulfilled and grateful is a natural human right."
+"Those who have an opportunity to work in organizations that treat them like human beings to be protected rather than a resource to be exploited come home at the end of the day with an intense feeling of fulfillment and gratitude."

 Strategy 5: Flexible work arrangements

 These days, flexibility is key!
-Provide options for flexible office hours, work-from-home opportunities, and shortened workweeks to promote a healthy work-life balance.
+Offer flexible office hours, work-from-home options, and shorter workweeks to foster a healthy work-life balance.
 These adjustments raise employee morale and attract talent, especially as corporations adapt to the post-pandemic realities.
 As Pink admits,

 "We have three innate psychological needs — competence, autonomy, and relatedness.
 When those needs are satisfied, we're motivated, productive, and happy."